AltEGE/CS105-Projects/README.md

 User Management:

-New users can register with a nickname and gender.
-Existing users can log in and manage their profiles.
+The user's data is loaded when the application is opened and saved when the game is closed.
+Users can log in and manage their profiles.
 Games:

 Play a variety of mini-games like: Blackjack, High Roll, Roulette, Rock-Paper-Scissors, Card Matching.
 Trying to earn chips by winning games.